-The impulse is to reach for the nearest can of commercial mosquito spray, but we happen to dislike the scent of most products on the market.
+When asking yourself "how do I get rid of mosquitoes?" the impulse is to reach for the nearest can of commercial mosquito spray, but we happen to dislike the scent of most products on the market.
 Instead, we rely on a host of other strategies that help keep mosquitoes out of our yard:

 Help Keep Away Mosquitoes with Plants

 These plants thrive in your garden or in containers, and best of all, mosquitoes hate them:

 Lemongrass.
 Purchase a bundle of lemongrass in the grocery story, trim off the tops and place the bunch in a clear jar or glass of water.
 Place on a sunny windowsill and the grass will develop roots in a few weeks.
 Transplant to your garden or a patio pot and keep in full sun to help keep mosquitoes away.

 Rosemary.
 This awesome cooking herb also an awesome turn off for mosquitoes.
 Rosemary thrives in well draining soil and full sunlight.
 It’s easy to grow and doesn’t require much water.
 I keep a pot of it on the deck and bring it in in the winter.

 Marigolds.
 Great for garden borders.
 You can find them in a wide range of colors and heights and mosquitoes just hate their slightly pungent smell.
 While most plants can be rubbed on your skin to help chase away mosquitoes, you should avoid this with marigolds.